microsoft/learning-loop/DEPLOY.md

 ## Next Steps

-By default the sample deployment script is configured to deploy a container instance that runs rl_sim_cpp.
-You may need to restart the container after the deployment.
+The sample deployment script deploys a container instance running `rl_sim_cpp` by default.
+After deployment, you may need to restart the container to resolve any timing issues related to the deployed resources.

-See [send events to the Learning Loop (run rl_sim_cpp)](RL_SIM.md) to run the simulator application directly.
+For instructions on running the simulator application directly, see [send events to the Learning Loop (run rl_sim_cpp)](RL_SIM.md).

-## Manual Deployment Steps
+## Manual Deployment

 Create a Learning Loop manually.
 These steps will require you to login to the Azure Portal using your web browser and in a terminal session.
 And, as noted in the [Quick Start](#quick-start-step1) section, you will need to [download the Learning Loop artifact](#docker-image-artifact) or build the Docker image.

+### Manual Deployment Steps

 1) Use the `Deploy to Azure` button below to create a Resource Group, Managed Identity, Azure Insights, and an Azure Container Registry.